Month 3, Day 13, Saturday 1:50 a.m.

 They were alarmed enough at the phenomenon with no apparent source that they followed without question.

 One of the Nightmare Pack men had a physical shield, wood reinforced by bands of metal.
 He held it up over himself and a couple of others that huddled together under it like an umbrella.
-It did nothing for the glowing dust, but Siobhan noticed it push away some that had dimmed, though they were so light they just hung in the air and swirled around in the wake of their passing, wafting after them as if reaching for their passing skin.
+It did nothing for the glowing dust motes, but Siobhan noticed it push away some that had dimmed, though they were so light they just hung in the air and swirled around in the wake of their passing, wafting after them as if reaching for their skin.

 As her group skidded and stumbled to a stop in front of the door that led to the stairwell, Siobhan clenched her jaw.
 The door was a quarter converted into dark stone already, and the corruption was spreading toward the ground.
 The door wasn’t locked and the handle was still clean, but it wouldn’t open.
+The door and wall were melded together into a single entity where they’d been converted to stone.

 As one crossed in front of Siobhan’s face, she saw the almost invisibly thin tentacles that would grow if allowed to plant themselves in flesh.
 It was using them to grasp the air, sailing through the currents like a boat through the ocean.